Guldana2007/dali-museum-rag/project.md

 https://github.com/Guldana2007/dali-museum-rag

 ## 6. Demo Video
-A short demonstration video (1–3 minutes) will be added after the Streamlit UI.
+A short demonstration video (1–3 minutes) will be added.

 ## 7. How to Run